 Lou (@sw_run_love_repeat) lost more than 5st with Slimming World.
 She enjoys her morning run so much more when her friend comes along, too!

 You’ll always find a friendly ear at your local Slimming World group.
 A weekly meet-up with people who understand the challenges of weight loss can be a vital support – so much so that those who belong to a slimming group, alongside people who care and share their goals, are more likely to succeed than those who don’t.
 That’s well worth making time for.

 Sometimes, all you really need to do is absolutely nothing, and that’s OK!
 Give yourself permission to forget that to-do list and put your feet up – you could actually be making your weight loss goals easier to reach.

 If you love a relaxing read, you’ll find lots of slimming success stories on the blog, and even more on our exclusive member website.
-Lauren (@laurens_sw_life) has got the right idea – she loves enjoying lunch in the sunshine and having a flick through Slimming World Magazine , which is always packed with recipes, tips and inspiration.
+Or pick up the latest issue of Slimming World Magazine , which is always packed with recipes, tips and inspiration.